How to report a repair

 When you are reporting a repair please make sure that you include your unique property reference (UPRN), the address at which the repair is needed, any access arrangements and your phone number.

 Please make every effort to be in attendance at your home at the time of your appointment.
-We regularly have missed appointments which increases delays and affects available appointment times.
+We regularly have missed appointments which increases delays for you and affects available appointment times.

-When Housing Maintenance are in attendance can you please ensure that your home is in a tidy manner so that the route to the repair is clear and the repair can be completed in the quickest possible time.
+When our Housing Maintenance colleagues are in attendance, please ensure that your home is in a tidy manner so that the route to the repair is clear and the repair can be completed in the quickest time and safest possible way.